7RU7H/CTFs/HackTheBox/Retired-Machines/Acute/Acute-Helped-Through.md

 Never used meterpreter screenshare.

 ![](badedavies.png)
 The key important detail here is not there!
-I missed the `-ConfigationName dc_manage`
+I missed the `-ConfigurationName dc_manage`

 `acute\imonks`
 `W3_4R3_th3_f0rce.`